rackerlabs/support-how-to/content/how-to/cloud-servers/import-database-to-a-local-mysql-instance/index.md

 product: Cloud Servers
 product_url: cloud-servers
 ---

-# Import database to a local MySQL instance
 This article provides a basic guide to import a database to a local MySQL instance from text files through the command-line by using the `mysqlimport` client, which is a program included in MySQL.

 The `mysqlimport` program offers a simplified command-line interface for the `LOAD DATA` MySQL statement, which reads rows from a text file to add them to tables in the database. `mysqlimport` sends a `LOAD DATA` statement to the server.